Back to all posts

 After a sewer backup, one of the toughest parts of the cleanup is deciding what to keep and what to toss.
 It can be heartbreaking to part with personal items, but your family’s health has to come first.
 Sewage contains harmful bacteria, viruses, and other contaminants that can soak deep into porous materials, making them impossible to clean completely.
 Sorting through everything requires a careful eye and a commitment to safety.
 The general rule is simple: if you can’t wash or disinfect it thoroughly, it has to go.
 This step is crucial for preventing lingering odors and potential health risks long after the water is gone.

-What to Throw Away
+Knowing What to Throw Out

 When it comes to contaminated items, it’s always better to be safe than sorry.
 You’ll need to throw out anything that is porous and absorbed the sewage.
 This includes items like mattresses, upholstered furniture, pillows, carpets and padding, stuffed animals, and books.
 These materials act like sponges, trapping contaminants deep within their fibers where they can’t be reached by surface cleaning.
 Even if they look clean on the outside, they can still harbor dangerous bacteria.
 It’s a tough call, but getting rid of these items is a non-negotiable step to ensure your home is truly safe and clean after a backup.